-Group Corporate Philosophy KOBELCO's Our view of a society and future to be a View of the Future We envision a world in which people, r while enjoying safe, secure, and prosp KOBELCO's Our mission and the social significance Mission Our mission is to provide solutions to t talents of our employees and our tech The commitments of the KOBELCO Group Core Values of KOBELCO We provide technologies, products a customers we serve and the society We value, and support the growth of cooperative and harmonious environ Through continuous and innovative we are a member.
-Code of Conduct for all Group employees to for Six Pledges of KOBELCO Uphold the Highest Sense of Ethics a Contribute to the Society by Providin Establish a Comfortable but Challeng Live in Harmony with the Local Comr Contribute to a Sustainable Environm Respect Each Stakeholder attained as we carry out KOBELCO's Mission now and in the future, can fulfill their hopes and dreams perous lives.
+Group Corporate Philosophy Our view of a society and future to be attained as we carry out KOBELCO's Mission KOBELCO's View of We envision a world in which people, now and in the future, can fulfill their hopes and dreams the Future while enjoying safe, secure, and prosperous lives.
+Our mission and the social significance of the KOBELCO Group that we must fulfill KOBELCO's Our mission is to provide solutions to the needs of society, by making the best use of the Mission talents of our employees and our technologies.
+The commitments of the KOBELCO Group to society and the values shared by the entire KOBELCO Group 1.
+We provide technologies, products and services that win the trust and confidence of our customers we serve and the society in which we live.
+Core Values 2.
+We value, and support the growth of, each employee on an individual basis, while creating a of KOBELCO cooperative and harmonious environment.
+3. Through continuous and innovative changes, we create new values for the society of which Code of Conduct for all Group employees to follow to fulfill the Core Values of KOBELCO and the Quality Charter 1.
+Uphold the Highest Sense of Ethics and Professionalism Six Pledges 2.
+Contribute to the Society by Providing Superior Products and Services Quality Charter 3.
+Establish a Comfortable but Challenging Work Environment of KOBELCO 4.
+Live in Harmony with the Local Community 5.
+Contribute to a Sustainable Environment 6.
+Respect Each Stakeholder